-With leaders from around the state, VOA is focused on implementing best practice methods of working with youth in the juvenile justice system.
+With leaders from around the state, we focus on implementing best practice methods of working with youth in the juvenile justice system.
 Congress incorporated many of these best practices in the Juvenile Justice and Delinquency Prevention Act of 2002 (JJDPA).
 This act, originally passed in 1974 and most recently reauthorized in 2002, has established four core protections for youth in the juvenile justice system:

 Office of Juvenile Justice and Delinquency Prevention